onlabsorg/stilo/docs/cli.md

 Usage: stilo [options] [command]

 Options:
   -v --version                    output the version number -h, --help                      display help for command

 Commands:
-  init                     initialize the current directory as the root of an
+  init                            initialize the current directory as the
-                           olojs document package
-  install <plugin>         install a plugin uninstall <plugin>       uninstall a plugin read <path>              fetche a document source and print it to the
-                           stdout
-  render <path> [args...]  render a document and print it to the stdout list [path]              list the content of a directory run <command> [args...]  run a custom command commands                 list all the available run sub-commands help [command]           display help for command
+                                  root of an olojs document package install <plugin>                install a plugin uninstall <plugin>              uninstall a plugin read <path>                     fetch a document source and print it to the stdout render <path> [params...]       render a document and print it to the stdout list [path]                     list the content of a directory run <command-name> [params...]  executes a sub-command commands                        list the available sub-commands help [command]                  display help for command
 ```

 ## stilo init